daggilli/rediscpp/README.md

 RedisCpp is built on top of [hiredis](https://github.com/redis/hiredis).
 The hiredis library and development headers must ne installed.

-Parsing the configuration file uses [jsoncpp](https://github.com/open-source-parsers/jsoncpp) and this must be installed along with tis header files.
+Parsing the configuration file uses [TOML++](https://github.com/marzer/tomlplusplus) and this must be installed along with tis header files.

-If cross-compiling, the target machine will need the hiredis and jsoncpp libraries.
+If cross-compiling, the target machine will need the hiredis and TOML++ libraries.

 Building the documentation requires [Doxygen](https://doxygen.nl/index.html).

 ### Installation

 Navigate to the project root.
 The included `CMAKE` script will prepare the necessary makefiles.
-Then `INSTALL` will copy the required files to `/usr/local/bin`.
+Then `INSTALL` will copy the required files to `/usr/local/include`.
 Package configuration files for `cmake` will be written to `/usr/local/share/RedisCpp/cmake` so the libary can be located with `find_package` in your project's `CMakeLists.txt` file.
 To build the examples, use the `DBUILD` and `RBUILD` scripts to create the Debug and Release versions respectively.
 The documentation can be generated with the `DOCS` script (assuming you have Doxygen installed).

 ### Usage

 The library is header-only.
-By default it is installed in `/usr/local/bin`.
+By default it is installed in `/usr/local/include`.
 Typically, simply `#include <rediscpp.hpp>`.
 This includes two subheaders, `rediscppimpl.hpp` and `rediscppconfig.hpp` which can be included individually in your project if you do not need the functionality of one of them.

 ### Example code